-- A. The Rest of forgiveness: We experience this in the assurance that we are forgiven as a free gift in Jesus.
+- A. The rest of forgiveness: We experience this in the assurance that we are forgiven as a free gift in Jesus.
 We rest in receiving forgiveness because of the finished work of the cross (2 Cor.
-5:17). - B. The Rest of intimacy: We experience this as we pursue intimacy with God.
-Our hearts come to rest as we conclude our highest life purpose is to be abandoned to God and love Him with all our heart. - C. "You made us for Yourself, O Lord, and our heart is restless until it finds its rest in You."
-Augustine (AD 354-430). - D. Many believers who rest in the assurance of being forgiven are still striving to find purpose for their life.
+5:17). - B. The rest of intimacy: We experience this as we pursue intimacy with God.
+Our heart is "at rest" as we conclude that our highest purpose is to experience God's love and grow in intimacy with God. - C. "You made us for Yourself, O Lord, and our heart is restless until it finds its rest in You."
+Augustine (AD 354-430). - D. Many believers who rest in the assurance of being forgiven still strive to find purpose for their life.
 There is a God-shaped vacuum in our hearts that can only be fulfilled in the "rest of intimacy."